Aurora

 Prof. Dugan O’Neil

-A key element of O’Neil’s role focuses on knowledge mobilization by facilitating opportunities to transfer the results of SFU research to society.
-This collaborative role allows for SFU research and innovation create a positive social, economic and environmental impact on the world stage.
+A key element of O’Neil’s role focuses on knowledge mobilization by facilitating opportunities to transfer research discoveries to society and create a positive social, economic and environmental impact on the world stage.

 Miranda Prynne